uncaught/doko/README.md

 cat xxx.sql.gz | gunzip | docker-compose exec -T database mysql doko docker-compose up server
 ```

-##### SSL
-- HTTPS is required for using the browser's camera
-- Use an SSL-proxy like nginx, routing `/` to port 3333 and `/api` to port 3030
-- Until create-react-app 3.3.1 is not released, hack in [this fix for wss](https://github.com/facebook/create-react-app/pull/8079/commits/9585c26593e18296fe202bfea198130f9d0dbd34)

 ### Nomenklatur
 - Eine **Runde** (round) ist ein abgeschlossener Satz an Spielen, z.B. regulär 24 Spiele oder alle Spiele eines Abends.